-Index funds tap into the very important issue for investors of whether they invest money actively or passively.
+Index funds tap into an important issue: whether investors should take an active or a passive approach.
 Like so much with investing, personal circumstances will determine the best approach for individuals.
-A key element is that index funds should have lower fees than many other forms of investing – and this, in turn, can have a big impact on long term returns.
+But index funds should come with lower fees than many other forms of investing – and this can have a big impact on long term returns.

 Track the best benchmark